2020 Data Collection & Training Dates Coming Soon

-If you would like to get on the email notification list or have any questions, please e-mail [email protected].
+To get on the email notification list or if you have any questions, please e-mail [email protected].

 You can view and download the Paddle for the Edge Training Manual used in the training sessions.